telenordigital/nbiot-go/README.md

 ## Configuration

-The configuration file is located at `${HOME}/.telenor-nbiot`.
+The configuration file is usually located at `${HOME}/.telenor-nbiot`, but the library will start at the current directory and scan each parent directory until it finds a config file.
 The file is a simple list of key/value pairs.
 Additional values are ignored.
 Comments must start with a `#`:

     #
     # This is the URL of the Telenor NB-IoT REST API.
 The default value is